Digital embossing

-Digital embossing is a digital printing technology, designed to revolutionize the enhancement process in the printing industry.
-Digital embossing eliminates the need for printing plates, molds, chemicals, and solvents, emitting no pollutants or waste and reduces overall energy use.
+Digital embossing is a digital printing technology enhancement process.
+Digital embossing eliminates the need for printing plates, molds, chemicals, and solvents.
+The process emits no pollutants or waste and reduces energy use.
 The high resolution inkjet technology enables selective coating with variable thickness and stampless embossing.
-Digital embossing allows for on-demand printing of as few as one item to thousands of copies.
+Digital embossing allows for on-demand printing of as few as one item in thousands of copies.

 Digital embossing was invented by Scodix, an Israel-based startup company that produces equipment for print enhancement applications in the commercial and packaging industries.
 Digital embossing enhancement technology was first unveiled at IPEX 2010 on the Scodix1200™ UV DigitalEmbossing™ press.

 Digital embossing can be specified by different print modes.

 Preparation

-The preparation for digital embossing is not easy.
-An additional black separation with image in all the areas intended for digital embossing is needed.
-Because of the exceptional accuracy of the process (each sheet is registered optically before printing) the most complex shapes can be embossed.
+The preparation for digital embossing requires an additional black separation from the image.
+The accuracy of the process (each sheet is registered optically before printing) enables embossing of complex shapes.

 Production time

-Digital embossing generally adds about two minutes to the production time.
+Digital embossing typically adds two minutes to printing production time.